dotnet/EntityFramework.Docs/entity-framework/core/querying/client-eval.md

     .ToList();
 ```

+## Client evaluation logging

 By default, EF Core will log a warning when client evaluation is performed.
 See [Logging](../miscellaneous/logging.md) for more information on viewing logging output.

+## Optional behavior: throw an exception for client evaluation

 You can change the behavior when client evaluation occurs to either throw or do nothing.
 This is done when setting up the options for your context - typically in `DbContext.OnConfiguring`, or in `Startup.cs` if you are using ASP.NET Core.

 <!-- [!code-csharp[Main](samples/core/Querying/Querying/ClientEval/ThrowOnClientEval/BloggingContext.cs?highlight=5)] -->
 ``` csharp